Who needs to register and how to register your food business

 - change of food business operator

-- change of address for the food business operator, or where you store your mobile food vehicle
+- change of address for the food business operator, or where you store your mobile food vehicle when you are not trading

 It's an offence to give false or incomplete information.
 It's your responsibility to register and notify us of any changes.